VISIT OUR ART STORE ▶

 Using Charcoal in Wet Watercolor Paintings

-Once you're comfortable with basic marks, it's time to test how charcoal shapes react when activated with watercolor.
+Once basic marks are comfortable, it’s time to test how charcoal shapes react when activated with watercolor.

-I draw leaf shapes using willow charcoal, woodless charcoal, and compressed charcoal.
-Each shape gets just one stroke, so I can see how they differ.
+The artist draws leaf shapes using willow charcoal, woodless charcoal, and compressed charcoal.
+Each shape gets just one stroke, so the differences can be seen.

-When I paint over the willow leaf, it gets very dark.
-The shading is interesting and reminds me of a variation on the line-and-wash technique.
+When the artist paints over the willow leaf, it gets very dark.
+The shading is interesting and resembles a variation on the line-and-wash technique.

 However, charcoal gives the watercolor a slightly dirty look.
 So, it works better with darker colors or muted washes.